Bereavement supports

 Lactation after Loss

-When your baby dies your body goes on to make milk.
+When your baby dies your body still goes on to make milk.
 Your milk will most likely come in once you have left the hospital, around day 3-5 after birth.
 The milk making process started during your pregnancy and the birth signaled your body to make milk.
 Some bereaved parents find that donating their baby’s milk to a milk bank helps their grieving process.
 The provincial milk bank is located at BC Women’s Hospital in Vancouver.
-For more information on the BC Women’s Milk Bank please go here.
+For more information, visit BC Women's Milk Bank.

 When your milk comes in your breasts will feel very full, and the pressure may become uncomfortable.
 Some bereaved parents want to dry up their milk as quickly as possible, while others find it a comforting reminder of the connection to their baby to make and express milk.
 There is no right or wrong way to feel and it is a personal choice whether you want to donate or to stop making milk completely.